twseewx/spatialtemporalmet/README.md

 A known issue is that if the `geos` package was installed with homebrew, it will cause some issues with the use of the `Shapely` package within python.

+Prior to running the repo, check to ensure that a `postgres` username is in present and has access to databases in the database that is being used.
+If not, within `run.sh` the username can be changed to the appropriate name.
+The postgres user does not have a password associated with it during script run.

 To run the entire repo `./run.sh`

 # Explanation of contents